WavePPG/Vue-node/README.md

 Running the Frontend
 Navigate to the frontend directory and start the development server:

-sh
-Copy code
 cd front-end
 npm install
 npm run dev
 Access the Application
 Open your browser and navigate to the following URL to access the admin login page:

-bash
-Copy code
 http://localhost:5173/admin/login
-Use the following credentials to log in:

 Username: admin
 Password: 123456